ntsd/ntsd.dev/_posts/2021-11-3-reduce-runtime-javascript-using-puppeeteer.md

 layout: post
 title: "Reduce runtime JavaScript to improve page speed using Puppeteer"
 date: 2021-11-3
-subtitle: "How I remove some unnecessary JavaScript to make the page loading faster in runtime using Puppeteer"
+description: "How I remove some unnecessary JavaScript to make the page loading faster in runtime using Puppeteer"
 catalog: false
 categories:
   - Software Development